 Combating negative thoughts and replacing them with positive ones takes practice, but the results are worth it.
 Review the facts.
 What is your evidence?
 Is there another way to view the situation?
 If not, what is the worst thing that could happen?
 You may have been concentrating on the worst possible, but by no means the most likely, outcome.

-Stress builders and stress busters1.
-STRESS BUILDER: "I'll never get this project in on time."
+1. Stress builder:"I'll never get this project in on time."

 Add Stress Busters to your work life.
 Your ability to handle difficult challenges in the workplace will improve.
 And the benefits will transfer over into other areas of your life as well.

 Portions of this article are taken from "Overcoming Panic Attacks".